Sumitomo Electric Industries: Info-communications

 This segment provides key products and devices that support optical communications, such as optical fibers, cables, connectors, fusion splicers, GE-PON (Gigabit Ethernet Passive Optical Network) devices, various network access equipment, as well as electronic devices and antenna products for wireless communications.
 The division also provides various products for supporting the Information and Communication Technology (ICT) society such as traffic control systems and other intelligent transportation system (ITS) devices.

-Sumitomo Electric produced optical fiber well ahead of other manufacturers, taking note of the product's great capacity for voluminous, speedy, and assured data transmission, ideal for the advanced information age that was to come.
+Sumitomo Electric produced optical fiber well ahead of other manufacturers, taking note of the product's capacity for data transmission, ideal for the advanced information age that was to come.
 In 1986, Sumitomo Electric developed Z-fiber, pure silica core fiber with the world's lowest transmission loss.
 This has supported the construction of optical communication networks, such as its wide use in many submarine cables.
-Sumitomo Electric's optical fibers ranks among the best in optical transmission networks and optical communication devices.

 Electronics

-The Sumitomo Electric Group's electronics division supplies various products to manufacturers of smartphones, flat-screen televisions, and other highly advanced electronic goods.
+The Sumitomo Electric Group's electronics division supplies various products to manufacturers of smartphones, flat-screen televisions, and other advanced electronic goods.
 Products include base material, wiring, and components for compact and lightweight devices with high functionality, such as flexible printed circuits (FPCs), electronic wires, heat-shrinkable tubing, fine polymer products, and compound semiconductors.
 Capitalizing on compound semiconductor development and manufacturing-knowledge accumulated over many years, Sumitomo Electric succeeded in developing and mass-producing the world's first gallium nitride substances.
 Sumitomo Electric also continues to be the leading manufacturer of composite semiconductors (GaAs, GaN, InP), which are widely used in semiconductor lasers, LEDs, and mobile telecommunications devices.